Abstract Submission

 FILE NAMING FORMAT: LASTNAME_Firstname_Abstract

 5. Oral presentations will be 12 minutes + 3 minutes for questions - please check the program for updates on your session times.
-Poster presenters will be required to be attend their posters from (#:## PM - #:## PM on March 14th and #:## PM - #:## PM on March 15th).

 Abstract format example: